ArcGIS Blog

 3. Scroll down to the Editing section in the Properties panel.

-4. Use the toggle switch to enable or disable editing for the selected layer.
+4. Use the toggle to control editing settings for the selected layer.

-5. If the switch is turned on, editing is enabled for the layer.
-If the switch is turned off, editing is disabled.
+5. If the switch is on, editing is enabled for the layer.
+If the switch is off, editing is not allowed for this layer.

-Note: Disabling editing in the map doesn’t affect the editing settings for the layer itself, the settings only apply to that particular map.
+Note: Changing editing settings in the map doesn’t affect the editing settings for the layer itself, the settings only apply to that particular map.

 Tip 2: Create Views for More Flexibility

 Data can serve many purposes.
 In some cases, you create a dataset for editing, while in other cases, you simply want people to view or interact with data on a map.
-There could be times when you want the same dataset to do both.
-That’s when you can use Hosted Feature Layer Views, aka views.
+There could be times when you want the same dataset to serve both purposes.
+That’s where Hosted Feature Layer Views, aka views, come into play.

-Using views gives you options, allowing you to create separate views of the same layer for different purposes.
-For example, you can create a public-facing dashboard for viewing data (using a view that’s not editable), and create a separate map for editing (using an editable view).
+Creating different views of the same dataset gives you options.
+Separate views of the same layer can be used for different purposes.
+For example, you can create a public-facing application for viewing data using a read-only view, and create a separate map for editing (using an editable view).
 Both views point to the same layer, so there is no need to reconcile edits or manage multiple versions of the same dataset, making your workflows easier.

 Create Views on the Layer's Item Details page